 The Identity of Cooperatives and the Harmonization of Cooperatives Laws.
 Match or Mismatch?

-12-13 December 2020, Seoul, Republic of Korea
+12-13 December 2020, Seoul, Republic

 On the occasion of the 125th Anniversary Celebrations of the International Cooperative Alliance and within the framework of the World Cooperative Congress on Deepening Our Cooperative Identity, 11-16 December 2020